Oxore/m68k-disasm/Readme.md

 ./cmake-build/m68k-disasm -o disasm.S /path/to/file.bin
 ```

-This command will produce `disasm.S` file, that contains disassembly listing.
+This command will produce `disasm.S` file, that contains assembly listing.

 You may assemble it back with `m68k-none-elf-as` to see if it is valid asm code
 with the following command sequence.
 Note that you need to obtain or build by